The objectives of SANBI’s student and intern programmes are to:

 - Academic achievement

-A variety of student and internship programmes as well as postgraduate bursaries become available on a regular basis.
+A variety of student and intern programmes as well as postgraduate bursaries are made available annually:

-Work-integrated (experiential) learning opportunities provide students with opportunities to apply knowledge and skills learned in the classroom in a real work place context.
+Work-integrated (experiential) learning programmes provide students with opportunities to apply theoretical knowledge and skills in a real work place context.
 At present SANBI offers work-integrated learning only to students studying Horticulture and Nature Conservation.

 Honours, MSc and PhD bursaries are made available regularly.
 Students are placed at our centres and co-supervised by our scientists.
-Research topics cover a wide range of fields.
+Research topics, aligned to the SANBI research mandate, cover a wide range of science fields.
+The bursaries cover living expenses and university fees.

 Duration: Honours – 1 year, MSc – 2 years and PhD – 3 years.

 The Kirstenbosch Scholarship was established in 1966 to enable suitably qualified candidates to aid in the preservation of the indigenous flora of South Africa.
-As from 2016, the scholarship includes studies towards a B Tech Horticulture.
-The B Tech research project is focused on generating knowledge about propagation, cultivation and conservation of indigenous South African plants.
-The programme is offered annually from January – December.
+As from 2016, the scholarship includes studies towards a B Tech/Advanced Diploma in Horticulture and is offered for a two-year period.
+The research project is focused on generating knowledge about propagation, cultivation and conservation of indigenous South African plants.
+The selected candidate spends two years at the Kirstenbosch National Botanical Garden, working on specific research projects.

-Applicants should be in possession of a National Diploma Horticulture.
+Applicants must be in possession of a National Diploma Horticulture.

-Interested candidates should contact the Institute of Environment and Recreation Management (Africa) on +27 (0)11 061 5000.
+Interested candidates should contact the Institute of Environment and Recreation Management (Africa) email@example.com.

-These student and intern opportunities are advertised on the SANBI website and at universities.
+These opportunities are advertised on the SANBI website (Jobs page) and at universities.